meirwah/awesome-incident-response/README.md

 ### Adversary Emulation

+* [Caldera](https://github.com/mitre/caldera) - an automated adversary emulation system that performs post-compromise adversarial behavior within Windows Enterprise networks.
+It generates plans during operation using a planning system and a pre-configured adversary model based on the Adversarial Tactics, Techniques & Common Knowledge (ATT&CK™) project.
 * [DumpsterFire](https://github.com/TryCatchHCF/DumpsterFire) - The DumpsterFire Toolset is a modular, menu-driven, cross-platform tool for building repeatable, time-delayed, distributed security events.
 Easily create custom event chains for Blue Team drills and sensor /   alert mapping.
 Red Teams can create decoy incidents, distractions, and lures to support and scale their operations.

 ### All in one Tools